idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Information is Required to Obtain Idaho Traffic Court Records?

-To obtain Idaho traffic court records, the requester will need to provide the full name of the defendant on record, when filing the request for the records.
+To obtain Idaho traffic court records, the requester may need to provide the full name of the defendant on record, when filing the request for the records.
 The requestor may also be asked to provide other information such as the case number of the record.
-Before receiving the record the requestor will need to provide a valid, state-approved form of identification and pay any applicable fees.
+Before receiving the record the requestor may need to provide a valid, state-approved form of identification and pay any applicable fees.

-The processes for the handling of traffic violations in the state of Idaho are similar for all violations of the same type.
-This is to say that all offenses which are designated as infractions will be handled in the same manner and all misdemeanor-designated offenses will be handled similarly.
-Fines and penalties will vary by nature of the offense and, in some cases, by location.
+The processes for the handling of traffic violations in the state of Idaho are similar for violations of the same type.
+This is to say that offenses which are designated as infractions may be handled in the same manner and misdemeanor-designated offenses may be handled similarly.
+Fines and penalties may vary by nature of the offense and, in some cases, by location.

 Idaho law severely limits the expungement of adult criminal records and, as such, most convictions cannot be expunged.
 This includes misdemeanor traffic offenses.
 It is possible to apply for the expungement of arrest records if the defendant was arrested but not charged or if the defendant was acquitted.